Using Foreign Income and Assets to Qualify for a U.S. Mortgage

 However, qualifying will require more documentation if you earn your income in foreign currency.

-Following are the rules about foreign income and assets.
+The following are the rules for foreign income and assets.

 Rules for All Loan Types